mayaanne/foundations/week-1/core-introduce-yourself.md

 ## Summary
 Your cohort are on this learning journey with you.
 Its a melting pot of identity.
 As the weeks go on, you'll be reading each others blogs, participating in group discussions and helping each other when stuck.

-This week reach out to your cohort and share a little about yourself.
+This Sprint reach out to your cohort and share a little about yourself.
 Think about how your identity shapes you and what that means for your learning journey.